Welcome to Lasang Pinoy NWA, a Filipino restaurant in Downtown Rogers, AR.

 Ulam / Main Dishes

 Most dishes serve 2–3 family-style.
-Half platters available.
+Half platters available, if specified.

 Bistek Americano / Grilled Steak

-Pan-seared, medium rare New York Strip transformed with citrus & gluten-free soy sauce, served with seared onion rounds.
-A Filipino adaptation of Spanish “bistec” using calamansi and soy sauce flavors.![]()
+Pan-seared, 16 oz medium rare New York Strip transformed with citrus & gluten-free soy sauce, Served with seared onion rounds.
+A Filipino adaptation of Spanish “bistec” but evolved to incorporate Filipino flavors with the use of calamansi and soy sauce flavors.

 Chicken Adobo / Filipino Vinegar-Braised Chicken